bd6981/crud/README.md

 - Look at the requires at the top of each file.
 How do they relate to each other?
 - How do we connect to mongoDB?
-- Where are our models stored?
-What are the properties of each model?
+- Where are we defining the models?
+Where are they being used?
 - What is the router doing?
-- Where are we using the models?
+Where are the routes defined?

 If you don't know what's going on in some area of the codebase, write down a question and we'll discuss it together.